hc825b/obliquetree/README.md

 # obliquetree

 `obliquetree` is an advanced decision tree implementation designed to provide high-performance and interpretable models.
-It supports both traditional and oblique splits, ensuring flexibility and improved generalization with shallow trees.
+It supports both classification and regression tasks, enabling a wide range of applications.
+By offering traditional and oblique splits, it ensures flexibility and improved generalization with shallow trees.
 This makes it a powerful alternative to regular decision trees.

 ![Tree Visualization](docs/source/_static/tree_visual.png)